 The world of medicine lost a potential great in the summer of 1953, but the U.S. Army and the world of film and television benefited from its loss.
 That was the year James Earl Jones graduated from the University of Michigan and was commissioned a second lieutenant instead of going to medical school.

 Jones would have entered the Army that summer, regardless of his future plans.
-He attended Michigan as a pre-med student, funded by the university's Reserve Officer Training Corps.
+He attended Michigan as a pre-med student, funded by the university's Reserve Officers' Training Corps.
 While in college, he became disillusioned with the idea of becoming a doctor but found that he thrived in the military culture.

 Jones was an exceptional cadet, a member of the Pershing Rifles Drill Team and the National Society of Scabbard and Blade.
 The same performance ability that let him excel with the Pershing Rifles led him to the Michigan's School of Music, Theatre & Dance.
 He knew he wanted to be an actor, but he once referred to his fellow cadets as "the only semblance of a social life."